 Probably the most famous greenwashing campaign in history was Chevron’s “People Do” campaign, launched in 1985.
 Advertisements show Chevron employees protecting bears, butterflies, and sea turtles.
 Yet, most of the environmental programs promoted in the campaign were mandatory anyway, and others were insignificant and inexpensive when compared to the costs of advertising them.

-For instance, Chevron’s butterfly preserve movement cost the company $5,000 per year.
-This cost is a pin-prick relative to the millions spent on the related advertisements.
-Once more, during the campaign’s launch, Chevron continued to violate the clean air act and spill oil into wildlife refuges.
+For instance, Chevron’s butterfly preserve movement cost the company $5,000 per year – a pin-prick relative to the millions spent to promote the cause.
+Once more, during the campaign’s launch, Chevron continued to violate the clean air act and spilled oil into wildlife refuges.

 Putting a name to misleading green claims

-It wasn’t until a year after the Chevron campaign that the term greenwash was coined by Jay Westerveld, an American environmentalist.
+A year after the Chevron campaign, the term corporate greenwash was coined by Jay Westerveld, an American environmentalist.

-On his visit to a Beachcomber island resort, Westerveld was appalled by the resort’s “help us save the environment, please re-use the towels” campaign.
-Why was he so appalled when this seems like an innocent statement?
+On Westerveld’s visit to a Beachcomber island resort, he was appalled by the resort’s “help us save the environment, please re-use the towels” campaign.
+Does this seem like an innocent statement?
 Who could argue that reusing towels isn’t good for the environment?
 So why was this a cause of concern for Westerveld?

-But, as Westerveld noted, this campaign distracted attention from the resort’s plans to expand into fragile coral reef habitats.
-The resort was presenting itself as environmentally conscious when the core business efforts were environmentally crippling.
+As Westerveld noted, this campaign distracted attention from the resort’s plan to expand into fragile coral reef habitats.
+That is, the resort presented itself as environmentally conscious when the core business efforts were environmentally crippling.

-After Westerveld brought attention to these misleading environmental claims, a 1991 study by the Journal of Public Policy and Marketing reported that 58% of environmental ads had at least one deceptive claim.
+Following this, a 1991 study by the Journal of Public Policy and Marketing reported 58% of environmental ads had at least one deceptive claim.

 To curb business appetite for this unhealthy greenery, in 1998 the U.S. Federal Trade Commission (FTC) created the Green Guides.
 These guides define what terms should be used for accurate and transparent environmental marketing.
 The aim was to create a common language and standardization.
 Today the FTC supports these green guides through enforcement action and penalties for companies caught using misleading environmental claims.
 Later in this article, you’ll learn how to follow the standards laid out in this guide via our business guide for effective environmental communication.

 Is greenwashing still trending today?

-A recent survey by the Pew Research Center found that 6 in 10 Americans identify climate change as a major threat to the country.
 U.S. consumers are estimated to spend $150 billion on products marketed as sustainable by 2021.
-This figure demonstrates consumer willingness to pay a premium for such goods and unfortunately, companies are still using greenwash to capitalise on this trend.
+This figure demonstrates consumer willingness to pay a premium for such goods and unfortunately, some companies are still using greenwash tactics to capitalize on this trend.

-In 2010, a TerraChoice report found that 95% of green products were marketed using greenwash.
+In 2010, a TerraChoice report found that 95% of green products were marketed via false green claims.
 In a more recent 2021 study, the European Commission (and other national authorities) ran an extensive cross-sector sweep of websites to identify instances of greenwash.
-Their findings reveal that greenwashing is a prevalent problem:
+Their findings reveal that greenwashing remains a prevalent problem:

 - In 42% of cases, green claims were exaggerated, false, or deceptive.
 In 37% of cases, green claims included vague and general statements, using words such as eco-friendly and sustainable with little substantiation.